Healthspan versus lifespan — why the right target is to compress morbidity

 The findings are uncomfortable.
 The global average gap between the two numbers grew from 8.5 to 9.6 years over the period.
 Almost a decade lived in disease or significant disability.
 And the worst position among developed economies was the United States, with a 12.4-year gap.
 Women had, on average, 2.4 more years of gap than men — not because they live worse, but because they live longer through the phase in which non-communicable diseases (cardiovascular, metabolic, oncologic, neurodegenerative) collect their bill.

 Brazil sits in an intermediate position, but with the same trajectory — gap widening, strongly correlated with the rise of the same chronic diseases.
-It is not destiny.
+This is not destiny.
 It is the pattern of metabolic, dietary, sleep, and stress exposure accumulated over decades.

 On the ceiling and the importance of changing the goal